Shantanu2003-alt/Medical-Research-and-Analysis-Agent/README.md

 This helped me to show consistent progress, as each plan contained all previous work plus the newly implemented features too.

-Finally, Plan 6 became the complete, ready-to-run project and it shows the full evolution of my work from start to finish.
+Finally, Plan 6 became the complete and ready-to-run project and it shows the full evolution of my work from start to finish.

 # Features of this Project